TULiberalArts/American-Studies/pages/undergradaute.md

 layout: page
 published: true
 ---
 American Studies is a broad-based interdisciplinary program that explores the rich complexity of American culture and American lives.
 Courses focus on national myths and everyday realities, race and ethnicity, work, technology, media and popular culture, architecture and city planning, and the production and consumption of art forms like photography, film, dance and music.
 In American Studies we do not treat these topics as discrete categories, but instead explore their relationships to each other.
 For instance, we look at ideas about race and class embedded in national symbols and ideas.
-Through a variety of courses and in a mix of different categories, American Studies provides students with a deep understanding of the many forces and ideas shaping America over a long sweep of time in any number of places, the East, the West, in the heartland and at the borders.
+Through a variety of courses and in a mix of different categories, American Studies provides students with a deep understanding of the many forces and ideas that shape America.

 ## Academic Offerings